cofoeducistudent/tam-ms1-c/README.md

 ---
 # Approach

-The appoach I have decided to use in completing the project and site design is the five stage User design priciple.
+The appoach I have decided to use in completing the project and site design is the five stage User design principle.

 * Stratergy
 * Scope